Game Localization Into FIGS - Will It Still Matter In 2021?

 Data source: Game.de, LocalizeDirect

 What’s more, the largest and highly recognized game conference Gamescom is held in Cologne, which attracts around 400k gamers and developers every year.
 Germany is also a favorited country of innovation for startups, which attracts 320 game studios and 1000 employees.
-Overall, German is definitely not the market you want to miss in game localization.
+Overall, German is definitely not the market you want to miss in game localization and internationalization.

 German doesn’t favour exaggeration or comparative advertising, such as “my game is better than xxx.”
 When you translate marketing materials for games, avoiding misleading or falsified content.
 This will not only help to build trust among your gamers, but also move you a step away from the European Union’s Directive on Misleading and Comparative Advertising.